 3. Editors Have Favorite Writers.

 Editors, like teachers, have favorites among the writers they work with.
-Their favorite writers meet the deadlines they set and often over deliver.
+Their favorite writers meet their deadlines and often over deliver.
 That is, they provide sidebars, graphics, and backup information that editors can use to enhance page layouts and provide filler.
 All of this makes the editor’s job easier.
 Who wouldn’t like working with someone who does this?

 Do you have a story to share about a favorite editor?
 Please share it in the comments section below.